GabrielFrigo4/nvim/README.md

-# nvim
+# NVIM
 NeoVim config

-This repository is the configuration of the neovim code editor that Gabriel Frigo uses
+This repository is the configuration of the NeoVim code editor that Gabriel Frigo uses

 For install plug manager uses: